Active Substance: lacosamide

 Pharmacotherapeutic Group: Anti-epileptics

-Vimpat is indicated as monotherapy and adjunctive therapy in the treatment of partial-onset seizures with or without secondary generalisation in adult and adolescent (16-18 years) patients with epilepsy.
+Vimpat is indicated as monotherapy and adjunctive therapy in the treatment of partial-onset seizures with or without secondary generalisation in adults, adolescents and children from 4 years of age with epilepsy.

 What is Vimpat and what is it used for?

 How is Vimpat used?

 Vimpat infusion can be used to begin treatment.
 It can also be used in patients who are temporarily unable to take the tablets or syrup.

 If treatment with Vimpat has to be stopped, the dose should be gradually reduced.
-Lower doses should be used in patients with severely reduced kidney function.
+Lower doses should be used in patients with severely reduced kidney function or reduced liver function.

 How does Vimpat work?